Dr Png Keng Siang

 Director of TTSH Robotic Urological Surgery Fellowship Programme

 Versatile minimally invasive surgeon

 Dr Png has trained numerous urologists both locally and abroad in robotic surgery.
 As the Director of Robotic Urological Surgery in TTSH, he has proctored over 150 robotic procedures and trained fellows from India and Nepal.
-He was invited to kickstart the robotic surgical program in Ho Chi Minh City at Binh Dan Hospital by performing the first 3 robotic urological operations in the history of Vietnam.
+He was invited to kickstart the robotic surgical program in Ho Chi Minh City at Binh Dan Hospital by performing the first 3 robotic urological operations over 2 days in the history of Vietnam.

 Key opinion leader in robotic surgery

 Dr Png participates actively in academic and policy developments of robotic surgery in Singapore.
 He held the position of Chairman Robotic Review Committee from 2014-2018 in Tan Tock Seng Hospital, overseeing the training and accreditation of all robotic surgeons in the hospital.
 Nationally, he was instrumental in developing the policy of the use of robotic surgery in the public sector over the years.
 He was member of the Ministry of Health Health Technology Assessment Committee for Robotic Surgery in 2015, and subsequently appointed as the only urologist in the national workgroup in 2018.
 He also played advisory roles in the pre-launch commercial evaluations of novel robotic platforms.